 EIKON graduate prize for Michael Scheint in recognition of his outstanding studies in electrical engineering.

-Michael Bernhardt receives the Best Poster Award of the annual conference of the German Society for Clinical Neurophysiology 03/2007: "Wiederherstellung von Praezisionsgreifen und Zielbewegungen durch Aktivierung propriozeptiver Afferenzen - klinischexperimentelle Untersuchungen und Entwicklungen regelungstechnischer Methoden"
+Michael Bernhardt receives the "Best Poster Award" of the annual conference of the German Society for Clinical Neurophysiology: "Wiederherstellung von Präzisionsgreifen und Zielbewegungen durch Aktivierung propriozeptiver Afferenzen - klinischexperimentelle Untersuchungen und Entwicklungen regelungstechnischer Methoden"

-Heike Vallery receives the award for Best Presentation of a Young Scientist at the Automed 2006, Rostock.
+Heike Vallery receives the award for "Best Presentation of a Young Scientist" at the "Automed 2006", Rostock.

-Sandra Hirche receives the Best Journal Paper of the Year 2006 Award of at - Automatisierungstechnik (German journal of control), 2006 for her paper "Transparency of Haptic Telepresence Systems with Constant Time Delay", co-author: M. Buss.
+Sandra Hirche receives the "Best Journal Paper of the Year 2006 Award" of the German magazine "at - Automatisierungstechnik" for her paper "Transparency of Haptic Telepresence Systems with Constant Time Delay", Co-Autor: M. Buss.

-Moritz Große Wentrup receives the 1st place on the IEEE International Workshop on Machine Learning for Signal Processing, Data Analysis Competition Single-Trial MEG Denoising.
+Moritz Große Wentrup comes first in the "Data Analysis Competition Single-Trial MEG Denoising" at the "IEEE International Workshop on Machine Learning for Signal Processing".

-Michael Strolz receives the Studienpreis Mechatronik der Baumüller Gruppe for his work "Entwurf und Realisierung der Steuerung für einen autonomen Roboter".
+Michael Strolz is awarded the Baumüller Gruppe "Studienpreis Mechatronik" for his project thesis "Entwurf und Realisierung der Steuerung für einen autonomen Roboter".